-Dr. Jennifer Owens-Jofré has been appointed the new director of Latino/Hispanic Studies at Seminary of the Southwest, following a meeting of the Board of Trustees on May 21, 2019.
+Dr. Jennifer Owens-Jofré has been appointed the new director of Latinx Studies and Assistant Professor at Seminary of the Southwest, following a meeting of the Board of Trustees on May 21, 2019.

 “We welcome Dr. Jennifer Owens-Jofré into the position of professor and director of Latino/Hispanic Studies,” said Dr. Scott Bader-Saye, academic dean.
 “Her training and experience will inject new life and vision into an already robust program.
 We are committed to becoming the primary resource in The Episcopal Church for nurturing leadership in Latinx ministry.
 Jennifer is well-prepared to lead us into this vision.
 She holds an MDiv from Harvard Divinity School and a PhD from Graduate Theological Union in Berkeley, California.
 She brings a mujerista focus to her theological work, and in her dissertation, she focused on the significance of la Virgen de Guadalupe for women in times of suffering.
 Serving as a lay ecclesial minister, Jen has worked with young-adult ministries and observed the power of Christian base communities.
 We look forward to working alongside her as we continue to develop our concentrations in Latino/Hispanic ministry and Latino/Hispanic counseling.”